South African Food: 25 Best Traditional South African Dishes

 Ostrich salad with fresh vegetables, avocado, and white brine cheese

-1. Oysters: the slippery creatures are considered a great delicacy.
+1. Oysters: The slippery mollusks are a great delicacy and an aphrodisiac.
 The best place to try them fresh is the town of Knysna on the Garden Route.

 South African Seafood Platter